 Guys, this is a tough one.
 I love short-term missions.
 My life was forever changed by short-term missions or I wouldn't be writing about it, right?
-My parents were missionaries in New Zealand for years (I was born during that time!).
-BUT!! ... yes, there is a BUT ...
+My parents were long-stem missionaries in New Zealand for years (I was born during that time!).
+AND!! ... yes, there is an AND ...

 Lemme just get this out of the way immediately: there is NO substitute for the career missionary.
 Yeah, I'm sorry, not even you. *wink* And I know you agree or you wouldn't be doing short term missions in the first place.

 BUT!
 That statement I just made should not discourage you nor should it invalidate your excitement.
 Yet the reality is that short-term missions, however helpful they are, do not balance a real decline in long-term commitments.5 Many talented and God-serving people like yourself are being sent in teams to administer formidable endeavours while there are many more individuals with long-term mission goals who are unsupported.
 This troublesome statistic raises the question who are these trips benefiting?
 If we are honest with ourselves, we may realize that the answer is ... *sigh* ... us.

 There are several churches in the United States who send thousands of people every year to do short-term forays in places like Zimbabwe, Bulgaria, Honduras, Ghana, China, Haiti, and Kazakhstan, while supporting no one on a full-time basis in those countries.
 It might be interesting to see just how many Christians would opt for donating to short-term teenagers instead of committing their resources to full-time missionaries.
 It is easy, it is a one-time gift, and it doesn’t usually hurt anyone.
 But that is a big lie ... because it does hurt somebody.